Health Sciences Major

-The challenging Health Science major is specifically designed to prepare highly motived students for successful admission into clinically focused graduate programs in healthcare.
-In the Health Science program, students explore various healthcare-related careers and enjoy a flexible curriculum that allows students to tailor their courses to meet their personal interests and the prerequisite requirements for a wide variety of graduate programs.
+The challenging Health Sciences major is specifically designed to prepare highly motived students for successful admission into clinically focused graduate programs in healthcare.
+In the Health Sciences program, students explore various healthcare-related careers and enjoy a flexible curriculum that allows students to tailor their courses to meet their personal interests and the prerequisite requirements for a wide variety of graduate programs.

 This is a highly competitive program.
 Helpful suggestions for high school students who are interested in health sciences: